Image credit: https://bit.ly/2nlxhHS

 Following Charlotte, Raleigh is the next largest city in North Carolina.
 It is also the seat of Wake County in the United States and the capital of North Carolina.
 Also known as the “City of Oaks,” Raleigh is known for several oak trees lining the roads.

-Based on quality of life, the employment scenario, and people’s desire to live there, U.S. News made an analysis of 125 metropolitan areas in the USA to assess the best places to live.
+Based on the quality of life, the employment scenario, and people’s desire to live there, U.S. News made an analysis of 125 metropolitan areas in the USA to assess the best places to live.

 Raleigh in North Carolina ranks:

 Population and Employment

 Raleigh is home to people who are young, friendly, diverse and educated.
 There is a strong sense of community, as strangers are helpful in general and engage in friendly conversation.
 They enjoy local events such as gathering at craft beers in microbreweries and dining out in neighborhood restaurants, many of which have national awards to their credit.
 It is one of the most rapidly growing cities in the country.

 The city has clean and beautiful green spaces and is a growing art and music hub characterized by summer concerts, gallery walks, and music festivals like Hopscotch.
 RTP has over 200 companies, where there are approximately 50,000 workers and 10,000 contractors.